Benedict J. Fernandez

 Benedict Joseph Fernandez III (April 5, 1936 – January 31, 2021) was an American educator and journalistic and documentary street photographer.
 He is noted for photographing the protest movements of the 1960s, particularly those of the civil rights movement and the anti-Vietnam War movement.

 Early life

 Fernandez was born in the Manhattan borough of New York City on April 5, 1936.
-His father was born in Puerto Rico and worked as an office manager; his mother, Pamela (Perella), was a housewife and of Italian descent.
+His father was born in Puerto Rico and worked as an office manager; his mother, Palma (Perella), was a housewife and of Italian descent.
 Fernandez was raised in the East Harlem neighborhood, and attended Haaren High School.
 He was given a Brownie camera shortly before becoming a teenager.
 After finishing high school, he was employed as a crane operator at the Brooklyn Navy Yard and later at the Bethlehem Steel shipyard in Hoboken, New Jersey.
 There, he photographed his co-workers for a project he titled "Riggers".
 Fernandez later became acquainted with Alexey Brodovitch, after being introduced by a fellow photographer to whom Fernandez gave spare roll films; this paved the way for a scholarship to the Design Laboratory and a position at the Parsons School of Design overseeing its darkroom.